Warp Records: Online sales

-Warp was an early adopter of internet for commerce.
-In 1996, Warp launched the online store Warpmart to sell physical products.
+Warp was an early adopter of using the internet for commerce.
+In 1996, it launched the online store Warpmart to sell physical products.
 The Warp Records shop closed in 1997 and was sold to the retailer Fopp.
 In 1999, Warp's tenth anniversary, it released the compilation album Influences, Classics & Remixes.
 In January 2000, Warp relocated to London to facilitate better access to the wider music industry.
 That year, Warp signed an album deal with the filmmaker Vincent Gallo.
 It also released a compilation of sketches from the surreal comedy radio series Blue Jam by Chris Morris, which Vice described as Warp's "boldest act of diversification".

-In 2003, Billboard reported that Warp had annual revenues at US$10 million, with Warpmart contributing 10%.
-In 2004, Warp launched Bleep, one of the first download stores, and made its entire catalogue available to purchase.
+In 2003, Billboard reported that Warp had annual revenues of US$10 million, with Warpmart contributing 10%.
+In 2004, Warp launched Bleep, one of the first download stores, and made its entire catalogue available to purchase digitally.
 Its prices were slightly higher than competing online stores such as iTunes, and its MP3s were available at a variable bitrate of 205 kbit/s, higher than the more common 160 kbit/s of the period.
 Unlike other labels at the time, Bleep sold files free of digital rights management restrictions.
 The Register wrote that this was a "positive statement" demonstrating faith in its catalogue and customers.

 Beckett estimated that Warpmart and Bleep generated 25% of Warp's turnover as of 2007.
 In January 2009, Warp merged Warpmart into Bleep, selling records from more than 300 independent labels, including Beggars Banquet, Domino and !K7.
 That year, Warp reported that Bleep had sold more than 1.8 million downloads.